metacommunities/metacommunities/publications/sss_dec2015/plan.md

 We can also attempt to re-count large numbers by paying attention to the acts of imitation [@Tarde_1902; @Barry_2007], copying, cloning and duplication characteristic of digital practices, and thereby show how they animate capital numbers.

 Such re-counting entail, however, costly activities and implicates STS in complex, device-specific [@Marres_2012a]  configurations [@SuchmanLucy_2012].

+Device-specific numbers mean what?

+Configured numbers mean what?

 The re-counting of capital numbers has several implication for counting more generally.